apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

 not contain full serialized task information (parameters to given operator), but only includes select parameters.

 However, we allow users to set OpenLineage integration to include full task information.
-By doing this, rather than serializing only few known attributes, we operate in exclude mode - and exclude certain non-serializable elements.
+By doing this, rather than serializing only a few known attributes, we exclude certain non-serializable elements and send everything else.

 .. code-block:: ini